Emamnuel/portfolio_Emanuel/index.md

 ## 🔋 Battery Energy Storage System (BESS) Inverter

-**Ongoing research and development project** focused on the development of a complete power conversion platform for Battery Energy Storage Systems.
+**Ongoing Master's research project**

+Development of a power conversion platform for **Battery Energy Storage Systems**, with emphasis on grid-connected operation and digital control.

-The prototype is currently under development as part of my Master's research, including:
+The prototype is currently under development and involves the integration of:

 - Power Converter
 - Gate Driver Boards